SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/navigator-options.md

         <!-- Fix reuse ID=a11 -->

         To search for a first AND middle name or for a contact with two last names, enter an underscore between the names.
-Example: "Carl\_Martin" or "Jennings\_Fletcher".
+Example: "Carl\-Martin" or "Jennings\-Fletcher".
 The underscore functions as a wild card.

     * **Selections**: Enter the first part of the selection title.